Delhi Metro upgrading conventional light system with LED lights | Headlines

 - India

-This is being done as part of a massive drive started earlier this year, and around one lakh LED lights have been installed by replacing bolf ones in the recent months, they said.
+This is being done as part of a massive drive started earlier this year, and around one lakh LED lights have been installed by replacing old ones in the recent months, they said.

-''To save energy and provide a much better lighting experience, Delhi Metro has undertaken a massive drive to replace the conventional existing lights (incandescent bulbs, fluorescent lamps, CFL lamps, etc.) with LED lights at 155 locations covering metro stations, depots, parking, etc. which were constructed or opened for the public under DMRC's Ph-I (2005) and Ph-II (2010),'' the DMRC said in a statement.
+''To save energy and provide a much better lighting experience, Delhi Metro has undertaken a massive drive to replace the conventional existing lights (incandescent bulbs, fluorescent lamps, CFL lamps etc.) with LED lights at 155 locations covering metro stations, depots, parking etc. which were constructed or opened for public under DMRC's Ph-I (2005) and Ph-II (2010),'' the DMRC said in a statement.

-The DMRC has already covered 75 percent of the drive-in in recent months by installing around one lakh LED lights at these locations by replacing the conventional lights, a senior official said.
+The DMRC has already covered 75 per cent of the drive in recent months by installing around one lakh LED lights at these locations by replacing the conventional lights, a senior official said.

 The LED-based light system will help DMRC save around half of the energy expenditure vis-a-vis the existing lighting system.
-As a result, the whole cost of installing these lights will be recovered by the DMRC in around two years, the statement said.
+As a result, the whole cost of installing these lights will be recovered by the DMRC in around two years time, the statement said.

-The lifespan of an LED system is longer compared to conventional existing lights, with much-reduced maintenance costs.
-On average, an LED system lasts 50,000 operating hours or more, it said.
+The lifespan of an LED system is longer compared to conventional existing lights, with much reduced maintenance cost.
+On an average, an LED system lasts 50,000 operating hours or more, it said.

 Undertaking this drive at already operational stations was a challenging task for the DMRC maintenance teams, it said.